Giotto: Peruzzi and Bardi Chapels at Santa Croce

-The Peruzzi Chapel pairs three frescoes from the life of St. John the Baptist (The Annunciation of John's Birth to his father Zacharias; The Birth and Naming of John; The Feast of Herod) on the left wall with three scenes from the life of St. John the Evangelist (The Visions of John on Ephesus; The Raising of Drusiana; The Ascension of John) on the right wall.
+The Peruzzi Chapel pairs three frescoes from the life of St. John the Baptist (The Annunciation of John's Birth to his Father Zacharias; The Birth and Naming of John; The Feast of Herod) on the left wall with three scenes from the life of St. John the Evangelist (The Visions of John on Ephesus; The Raising of Drusiana; The Ascension of John) on the right wall.
 The choice of scenes has been related to both the patrons and the Franciscans.
 Because of the deteriorated condition of the frescoes, it is difficult to discuss Giotto's style in the chapel, but the frescoes show signs of his typical interest in controlled naturalism and psychological penetration.
 The Peruzzi Chapel was especially renowned during Renaissance times.
-Giotto's compositions influenced Masaccio's frescos at the Brancacci Chapel, and Michelangelo is also known to have studied them.
+Giotto's compositions influenced Masaccio's frescoes at the Brancacci Chapel, and Michelangelo is also known to have studied them.

-The Bardi Chapel depicts the life of St. Francis, following a similar iconography to the frescoes in the Upper Church at Assisi, dating from 20 to 30 years earlier.
+The Bardi Chapel depicts the life of Francis of Assisi, following a similar iconography to the frescoes in the Upper Church at Assisi, dating from 20 to 30 years earlier.
 A comparison shows the greater attention given by Giotto to expression in the human figures and the simpler, better-integrated architectural forms.
 Giotto represents only seven scenes from the saint's life, and the narrative is arranged somewhat unusually.
 The story starts on the upper left wall with St. Francis Renounces his Father.
 It continues across the chapel to the upper right wall with the Approval of the Franciscan Rule, moves down the right wall to the Trial by Fire, across the chapel again to the left wall for the Appearance at Arles, down the left wall to the Death of St. Francis, and across once more to the posthumous Visions of Fra Agostino and the Bishop of Assisi.
 The Stigmatization of St. Francis, which chronologically belongs between the Appearance at Arles and the Death, is located outside the chapel, above the entrance arch.
 The arrangement encourages viewers to link scenes together: to pair frescoes across the chapel space or relate triads of frescoes along each wall.
 The linkings suggest meaningful symbolic relationships between different events in St. Francis's life.